Nocory/netlify-cms-loader/README.md

 # netlify-cms-loader

-A webpack loader to require() content from the [Netlify CMS](https://www.netlifycms.org/) in your website or single-page-application.
+A webpack loader to require() content from the [Netlify CMS](https://www.netlifycms.org/) by referencing collections via their configured name.

 The loader processes the files of a collection and outputs their content as an array of objects.
+Additionally all processed CMS entries will be converted to JSON and added to the final Webpack result.

-If the processed file contains a fields for an image or file widget, then the resource at that path will be copied to your configurations public_folder.
+By default everything but the body field is included in the output in order to not bloat the Webpack bundle with content, that may not be needed right away.

 **Note:** This is a 3rd-party loader.
 I am in no way affiliated with [Netlify](https://www.netlify.com/), though I wholeheartedly recommend anyone to check them out.

->**Breaking changes occur with every minor patch version until 1.0.0**
+>**Breaking changes will occur with every minor version until 1.0.0**

 >**For now I recommend to use this loader only in an experimental way and not in any real production environment**